 Many statistics say “NO.” For example, if you include both:

-a) Those Americans that are involuntarily working part-time (and want a full-time job)
+a) Those Americans that are involuntarily working part-time (and want full-time jobs)

 b) Those that have just given up looking for work, the figure almost doubles to 11.3%!

 Additionally, a new report found that young African-Americans who toiled to obtain a four-year degree have a 12.4% unemployment rate versus 5.6% for their white counterparts!
 Furthermore, they are finding it a lot harder to land jobs that actually utilize their degrees.
 This is even true for African-American graduates in the STEM fields of science, engineering, math and technology!